Expenditure Processing

 - What action will be taken to eliminate the future need for cost transfers of this type?
 Is this action being taken?

 - Approvals.
-A cost transfer or payroll redistribution must have the approval signatures of the PI, the SR grant specialist, an SRA Manager and/or the director of sponsored research administration.
-Cost transfers or payroll redistributions initiated over 60 days after the fund end date must also have the approval of the director of sponsored research administration.
+A cost transfer or payroll redistribution must have the approval of the PI or other authorized signer for the affected funds, the SRA grant specialist, the SRA manager, and an associate director of SRA.
+Cost transfers or payroll redistributions initiated over 60 days after the fund end date may also require the additional approval of the director of SRA.

 - Acceptability.
 Cost transfers and payroll redistributions must be timely, allocable to proper budget categories, allowable under applicable sponsor and SDSU Research Foundation policies, properly documented, and approved.
 All cost transfers and payroll redistributions shall become part of the official project file and subject to audit.
-Requests for cost transfers or payroll redistributions that lack adequate documentation and/or approval signatures may be denied.
+Requests for cost transfers or payroll redistributions that lack adequate documentation and/or authorized approvals may be denied.

 - Unallowable Cost Transfers.
 The following cost transfer situations are typically considered to be unallowable:

-- Cost transfers requested more than 60 days after the end date of a sponsored agreement.
+- Cost transfers requested more than 60 days after the end date of a sponsored agreement or after the final invoice or final financial report has been submitted.

 - Transfer of charges from any sponsored agreement that is in an overrun status to another sponsored agreement.